turingschool/curriculum/source/projects/sales_engine.markdown

 * `.most_items` returns the `Customer` who has purchased the most items by quantity
 * `.most_revenue` returns the `Customer` who has generated the most total revenue

-##### Pending

-As we begin work on the project, we'll cook up one more challenging extension.

 ### Evaluation Criteria

 This project will be peer assessed using automated tests and the rubric below.
 Automated tests will be available no later than 11:59PM, Monday, March 26th.